FPSensor/FPSensor/README.md

 Hello, my name on the web is FPSensor (previously known as GKart).

-## What u can fin in this account of Github?
+## What u can find in this account of Github?

 This Github account is dedicated to te developerment of Android.